 Chrome exhaust tip

-Standard USB port also charges mobile device
+Standard USB/iPod port also charges the device

 Standard air conditioning